 Because occupations involving physical labor dominate the local economy, Miamitown is generally considered to be a blue-collar town.
 45.42% of the Miamitown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Miamitown is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Miamitown who work in sales jobs (23.26%), office and administrative support (6.59%), and community and social services (5.68%).

-As is often the case in a small town, Miamitown doesn't have a public transportation system that people use for their commute.
+Miamitown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Miamitown in 2022 was $36,062, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $144,248 for a family of four.